zericardo/california-house-prices-prediction/README.md

 # California House Prices Prediction

-Here I will  create a ML model to predict the preces of houses in California
+Here I will develop a ML model to predict the prices of houses in California

 ## Container and images: